joanaz/MirrorMirrorOnTheWallSkill/README.md

 Alexa: "Hello my Queen, what can I do for you? "
 ```

-If you are running [AlexaPi](https://github.com/alexa-pi/AlexaPi) on Raspberry Pi, or using a wake word engine like [Snowboy](https://github.com/Kitt-AI/snowboy), you can change the wake word from "Alexa" to "Mirror Mirror", and then you can change the Alexa Skill invocation name to "on the wall".
-So together, you can just say:
+If you are running [AlexaPi](https://github.com/alexa-pi/AlexaPi) on Raspberry Pi, or using a wake word engine like [Snowboy](https://github.com/Kitt-AI/snowboy), you can change the wake word from "Alexa" to "Mirror Mirror", you can also change the Alexa Skill invocation name to "on the wall".
+So together, you just say:

 ```
 User: "Mirror Mirror, on the Wall, say Hello"